College of Music Student Manual

 Part-time jobs in the Tallahassee community and FSU campus are posted by the Student Financial Aid Office on campus.
 Occasionally, the Graduate Music Office will receive notification of part-time jobs appropriate for graduate music students.
 Openings of this nature are posted on the Graduate Bulletin Board next to HMU 204.

-You may also visit the FSU Career Center website for current listings of job openings both within and outside of the FSU community: http://career.fsu.edu/
+You may also visit the FSU Career Center for guidance with building your career portfolio and other job-related assistance: http://career.fsu.edu/

 The Office of Music Publicity (HMU 213) keeps a publication of all students who wish to teach privately, perform for community activities, etc. People in the Tallahassee area often call to ask for these services.
 Interested students should fill out a Community Service Form in HMU 213.